-Childproofing your home is so important and as a parent I encourage everyone to make sure they make this a priority.
+Childproofing your home is so important and as a parent, I encourage everyone to make sure they make this a priority.
 No matter what season it may be if you have kids, childproofing should be top of your list.
 According to the Centers for Disease Control statics 2.3 million children are accidentally injured every year and more than 2,500 are killed.
-That’s why it’s important to take this matter serious.
+That’s why it’s important to take this matter is serious.

 - I’ve made sure to cover all electrical outlets: this will prevent your child from sticking their finger or any other objects in an outlet, use protective coverings.

 - I’ve stored household chemicals on higher shelves or cabinets and make sure to purchase cabinet locks or child-proof caps also.